 elisp-index-search command does not use the current symbol when called.
 This page shows code that fixes that, and also offer some other suggestions.

-In emacs, you can press 【F1 f】 to see any emacs lisp function's inline documentation, and if the cursor is on a function, it defaults to lookup that function.
+In emacs, you can press Ctrl+h f to see any emacs lisp function's doc string, and if the cursor is on a function, it defaults to lookup that function.
 This integrated facility is extremely convenient.
 However, some improvement can be made.
 Here are some suggestions:

 elisp-index-search's default prompt to be the word under cursor.
 This seems useful and consistent with other emacs lookup commands.

 describe-function's result display a link to the elisp manual's node on that function.

 describe-function's result display related functions as in “See also: …”

 describe-functionso that it is not just for emacs lisp, but for any language as determined by the current mode.

 Kevin Rodgers and others have suggested implementations.
 (Source groups.google.com) Here's one that works for me:

 ;; Kevin Rodgers [kevin.d.rodg…@gmail.com], 2008-10-09 (defadvice elisp-index-search (before interactive-default activate) "Provide the symbol at point as the default when reading TOPIC interactively." (interactive (let ((symbol-at-point (thing-at-point 'symbol))) (list (read-string (if symbol-at-point (format "Topic (%s): " symbol-at-point) (format "Topic: ")) nil nil symbol-at-point)))))